jundalisay/superblist/content/en/research/indian/gospel/chapter-21.md

 ---
-title: "A DAY AT DAKSHINESWAR"
+title: "A Day At Dakshineswar"
 image: "/covers/rama.jpg"
 heading: "Chapter 21"
 weight: 86
-description: ""
+description: "That morning he had hired a boat and invited M. to accompany him to Dakshineswar"
 ---